2023 Best Value Visual & Performing Arts Schools in Michigan

 Read full report on Visual & Performing Arts at Oakland University

-The average tuition and fees for an in-state undergraduate at Eastern Michigan are $15,500 a year.
+In-state tuition fees for undergraduate students at Eastern Michigan are $15,500 per year.
 Visual & Performing Arts majors at Eastern Michigan take out an average of $28,998 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $189.

 Explore all the Best Value Visual & Performing Arts Colleges in the Great Lakes Area or other specific states within that region.